danielmcquillen/openedx-theme-test/README.rst

 Overview
 ========
 This is a test theme for the Open EdX 'comprehesive' theming.
+It overrides just one standard sass variable: it sets $sans-serif to 'Helvetica'

 Fore more details see the Open EdX Theme docs: https://github.com/edx/edx-platform/tree/named-release/dogwood.rc/themes